Karen-Najafzadeh/Numerical-Calculations/Root-Finding methods/Newton's method/README.md

 ```

 Now all that's left is to take two inputs: <br />
-* precision: this must be a small float. smaller number = more accurate answer but also longer time to calculate. as the method is not that accurate, and as we are calculating numerically not in an exact mathematically way,
+* precision: this must be a small float. smaller number = more accurate answer but also longer time to calculate.
+As the method is not that accurate, and as we are calculating numerically not in an exact mathematically way,
-  we need to define a number close enough to zero, so that if $f(x)$ was equal or less than that number, we take that $x$ as one of the possible the roots
+  we need to define a number close enough to zero, so that if $f(x)$ was equal or less than that number, we take that $x$ as one of the possible roots
 * $x_i$: As the method requires, we also need a first guess to do the calculations

 # How does the method work
 Well first of all we take $x_i$ as the initial x and draw the Tangent line of $f(x)$ in that position

-The linear equation of a stright line can be obtained by the following furmula:
+The linear equation of a straight line can be obtained by the following formula:
 $$f(x)-f(x_1)=m(x-x_1)$$
 where $x$ and $x_1$ are any valid number on the x axis, and m is the derivative equation of $f(x)$ in $x = x_i$ so it's a function too and we show it as $m(x)$.